 By the staff of ASCO Post

-Disclosure: The study was funded by the National Cancer Institute of the National Institutes of Health.
-For complete information on the authors of the study, visit coi.asco.org.
+Disclosure: This research was funded by ImmunoGen, Inc. For complete information on the study authors, visit coi.asco.org.

 The content of this post has not been reviewed by the American Society of Clinical Oncology, Inc. (ASCO) and does not necessarily reflect the views and opinions of ASCO.